 Here’s a freebie I guarantee will be easy for you to use: My Website Page Planner will help you map out the key content that will go on every page of your website.

 When creating a website, remember this rule of thumb:

 FORM FOLLOWS FUNCTION.

 You always want to plan the brand messaging and content (text, images, audio, video) BEFORE designing your site.
 Once the content for each page is in place, design your website so visitors can quickly and efficiently access and consume your content.

-Grab your Website Page Planner now and get started!
+Grab your free Website Page Planner now and get started!